sarthakvk/powerlevel10k-config/README.md

     - `sudo apt install zsh`
     - `chsh -s /bin/zsh`
     - for detailed instructions <a href="https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH">go here</a>
+    - you also have to set your PATH from previous shell
+        - copy export paths from previous shell config file and add it to **.zshrc** in your home directory
 2. Install oh my zsh
     - oh my zsh can be installed <a href="https://github.com/ohmyzsh/ohmyzsh#basic-installation">from here</a>